 If you are on Windows ensure you’re running the following commands in WSL.
-There is also an Apple M1 specific workarounds mentioned in this post.
+There is also an Apple M1-specific workaround mentioned in this post.

-Yarn Using node package manager, that comes with Node.js (already installed in the previous step.
+Yarn Using node package manager, which comes with Node.js (already installed in the previous step.
 Run

 npm install --global yarnon the command line to install yarn globally.